Terms of Business

 16.3 In view of the above, the law requires solicitors to get satisfactory evidence of the identity of their clients and sometimes people related to them.
 We may also be required to carry out background checks on our clients and to make detailed enquiries as to the source of funds being used in relation to transactions on which we are instructed to advise.

-16.4 Depending on the type of transaction and/or whether it falls into a regulated sector, we may ask clients to provide us with proof of identity and/or to make searches of appropriate databases.
-The fee for these searches is variable and will appear on the bill under expenses.
+16.4 Depending on the type of transaction and/or whether it falls into a regulated sector, we may ask you to provide us with proof of your identity and/or to make searches of appropriate databases.
+The fee for these searches is variable and will appear on your bill under expenses.

 16.5 We are required to retain records of the identification obtained.
-We may delay, decline or cease to act if we have requested to see proof of identity, but there has been an unreasonable delay in providing it.
+We may delay, decline or cease to act for you if we have requested to see proof of your identity, but there has been an unreasonable delay in providing it.

-16.6 If as a result of meeting our statutory obligations, or executing our internal procedures put in place to meet those obligations in good faith, we cause loss, damage or delay, our liability to the client will not exceed the minimum level of Professional Indemnity insurance cover as specified by the SRA Indemnity Insurance Rules.
+16.6 If as a result of meeting our statutory obligations, or executing our internal procedures put in place to meet those obligations in good faith, we cause you loss, damage or delay, our liability to you will not exceed the minimum level of Professional Indemnity insurance cover as specified by the SRA Indemnity Insurance Rules.

 17. Referrals

-17.1 If a matter has been referred to us by a third party and/or we have a financial arrangement with that third party then we shall disclose all relevant details in our Client Care Letter including the name of the referrer and the amount of any payment we make to that third party for the referral.
-Similarly, if we receive a financial benefit as a result of acting for the client, we will set this out in our Client Care Letter.
+17.1 If your matter has been referred to us by a third party and/or we have a financial arrangement with that third party then we shall disclose all relevant details to you in our Client Care Letter including the name of the referrer and the amount of any payment we make to that third party for referring you to us.
+Similarly, if we receive a financial benefit as a result of acting for you, we will tell you of the amount in our Client Care Letter.

-17.2 If the third party is paying us to provide services to a client, we will inform the client in our Client Care Letter of the amount the third party is paying us to provide services and, where applicable, the amount the client is obliged to pay the third party.
+17.2 If the third party is paying us to provide services to you, we will inform you in our Client Care Letter of the amount the third party is paying us to provide services to you and, where applicable, the amount you are obliged to pay the third party.

-17.3 Despite any financial relationship with a third party, we will provide clients with independent advice and they are entitled to raise questions with us about any aspect of the matter.
+17.3 Despite any financial relationship with a third party, we will provide you with independent advice and you are entitled to and we hope that you will feel happy to raise questions with us about any aspect of your matter.

-17.4 Any information provided to us or any advice that we give during the matter will not be shared with the third party unless the client expressly agrees.
-However, please note that if we are acting both for the client and the third party in this matter, we may have to stop acting if there is a conflict of interest.
+17.4 Any information you provide to us or any advice that we give you during your matter will not be shared with the third party unless you expressly agree.
+However, please note that if we are acting both for you and the third party in this matter, we may have to stop acting for both of you if there is a conflict of interest.

 18. E-mail Communications

-18.1 If the client has the necessary facilities, we will sometimes use e-mail for communication unless told otherwise.
+18.1 If you have the necessary facilities we will sometimes use e-mail for communication with you unless you tell us not to.

-18.2 There are some specific points of which clients should be aware: –
+18.2 There are some specific points of which you should be aware:-

 ii) Viruses or other harmful devices may be spread over the Internet.
 We take reasonable pre-cautions to prevent these problems by use of a firewall and virus checking software.
-If we are to communicate by e-mail, it is on the basis that the client will do likewise.
+If we are to communicate by e-mail, it is on the basis that you will do likewise.

 19. Termination

-19.1 A client may withdraw their instructions at any time by written notice to us.
+19.1 You may withdraw your instructions at any time by written notice to us.

-19.2 Should the matter not be carried through to completion then a charge will be made in respect of the work that has already been completed based upon the fee structure that has been agreed.
-VAT or similar taxes will be payable on that amount and the client will also be billed for any disbursements incurred.
+19.2 Should your matter not be carried through to completion then a charge will be made in respect of the work that has already been completed based upon the fee structure that has been agreed.
+VAT or similar taxes will be payable on that amount and you will also be billed for any disbursements incurred.

-19.3 Under certain limited circumstances, the client may have a legal right under The Consumer Contracts (In-formation, Cancellation and Additional Charges) Regulations 2013 to cancel their retainer with us with-in 14 days of entering into it, by informing us of the decision to cancel.
-We will let the client know if this applies to them in our client care letter, which will also include further details on the right to cancel pursuant to these Regulations and the effect of cancellation.
+19.3 Under certain limited circumstances, you may have a legal right under The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 to cancel your retainer with us within 14 days of entering into it, by informing us of the decision to cancel.
+We will let you know if this applies to you in our Client Care Letter which will also include further details on the right to cancel pursuant to these Regulations and the effect of cancellation.

 19.4 We will be entitled to keep all your papers and documents whilst there is money owing to us for our fees and expenses.